Ovidiopol: History

+The noble Cossack family of Skarzhinsky had real estate investments in Ovidiopol during this time.

-The town was named in 1795 after Ovid, the Roman poet exiled to the Black Sea coast, based on the claim of Dimitrie Cantemir in his Descriptio Moldaviae (1714–16) that a local lake near Bilhorod-Dnistrovskyi (probably the Dniester Liman itself, on whose eastern shore the town is located) was named in Romanian Lacul Ovidului (Ovid's Lake).
+The town was named in 1795 after Ovid, the Roman poet exiled to the Black Sea coast, based on the claim of Dimitrie Cantemir in his Descriptio Moldaviae (1714–1716) that a local lake near Bilhorod-Dnistrovskyi (probably the Dniester Liman itself, on whose eastern shore the town is located) was named in Romanian Lacul Ovidului (Ovid's Lake).
 In reality Ovid stayed in Tomis (today Romanian Constanta).

 With the establishment of the fortress, around it appeared a settlement that in 1795 accounted for 266 people and was part of Tiraspol okrug (district) in Voznesensk Namestnichestvo (vice-royalty).
 Ovidiopol was granted status of a supernumerary town ("zashtatny gorod").
 In December of 1796 Voznesensk Namestnichestvo was liquidated and the territory became part of Novorossiya Governorate.
 In the beginning of 19th century Novorossiya Governorate was liquidated and Ovidiopol existed with Kherson Governorate until the end of World War I and the Russian Civil War.
-In 1920-1925 Ovidiopol was in Odessa Governorate.
+In 1920-1925 Ovidiopol was in Odesa Governorate.

+Until 18 July 2020, Ovidiopol was the administrative center of Ovidiopol Raion.
+The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Odesa Oblast to seven.
+The area of Ovidiopol Raion was split between Odesa and Bilhorod-Dnistrovskyi Raions, with Ovidiopol being transferred to Odesa Raion.

+Until 26 January 2024, Ovidiopol was designated urban-type settlement.
+On this day, a new law entered into force which abolished this status, and Ovidiopol became a rural settlement.

+Demographics

+As of Ukraine's national census in 2001, Ovidiopol had a population of 11,818 inhabitants.
+Most of the population is Ukrainophone, yet a significant Russian-speaking community also exists in the town, as well as a smaller number of linguistic minorities.
+The exact linguistic composition of the settlement was as follows: